 Losing weight is difficult.
 It if wasn’t, the gym would still be as packed on February 1st as it is on January 1st.
-It requires incredible discipline and an ability to put blinders on to the “2-minute miracle workout” infomercials, and more dedication than just doing crash 3-day military diet.
+It requires incredible discipline and an ability to put blinders on to the “2-minute miracle workout” infomercials, and more dedication than just doing a crash 3-day military diet.

 More importantly, it requires you to educate yourself on proper nutrition.
-Don’t start a new diet just because the headline says “amazing wonder meal plan works in 3 days”.
+Don’t start a new diet just because the headline says “amazing wonder meal plan works for 3 days”.
 Learn HOW certain diets affect your body through science, choose the best fit for you, and do everything you can to stick with it.

 For me, the best fit was the keto diet.
 After much research on the science behind Keto, I implemented it.
 And, simply put, it changed my life.
 Sharing this now for those of you who are determined to keep your weight loss resolution this year.
 I can’t speak to how it will affect your body, but I will say that regardless what diet you choose, you deserve to feel this good.

 Like Atkin’s, the keto diet is a low-carb diet, but it encourages a high intake of fat with an adequate amount of proteins.
 The aim of this diet is to force your body to burn more fats to derive the necessary energy.
 It seems bizarre, but it works.

 By restricting the consumption of carbohydrates and increasing your fat intake, your body feeds on the fat to produce small fuel molecules known as ‘ketones’ – which are only formed in the absence of carbs.
 In other words, your body derives the required energy from the fats rather than the carbohydrates.

 The diet change forces your body to go into ketosis, a normal metabolic process occurring when the body does not have enough glucose for energy, and burns stored fats instead.
 Thereby promoting weight loss.
 Ketosis is good for overall mental and physical performance as well.